Schedule

 Small Town Heroes – Small & Remote Community Waste Management – Session 1A

-Moderator: Carmen Anseeuw
+Moderator: Carmen Anseeuw, KGS

 • Lessons from Remote Waste Management in Canada: Insights from Nunavut, Nunatsiavut, and Northern Manitoba – Mario Poveda, Dillon Consulting